Soiiz/Genre-Mashup/README.md

 # Genre-Mashup

 Goal:
-A 2d sidescroller game that incorporates multiple different genre art styles into the game's mechanics.
+A 2d sidescroller game(prototype) that incorporates multiple different genre art styles into the game's mechanics using the game engine Godot.

 Art:
 Pixel Art[x]